ontario specific information but

 A PC may be able to help you and your ex-partner implement and follow your parenting plan.
 If you have a dispute with your ex-partner, the PC can assist you to come to a compromise.
 A PC could also assist you to improve your problem solving, communication and conflict resolution skills.

 If you and your ex-partner are not able to resolve your differences even with the assistance of the PC, the PC has some authority to make a final decision/impose a resolution that reflects the children’s best interests.
-This can only happen with respect to issues that fall within the parenting plan; the PC cannot impose a decision about who has custody of the children, the relocation of the children or major parenting time schedules.
+This can only happen with respect to issues that fall within the parenting plan; the PC cannot impose a decision about who has primary responsibility for the children, the relocation of the children or major parenting time schedules.

 Your PC will be allowed to have access to any documentation or professionals that they think relevant.
 They will meet with you, your ex-partner and/or your children as needed.